Essential Registration Information

 - 124 credit hours.

-- 76 credits of 124 must be earned at CSB/SJU for first-year students who began Fall 2017
+- 76 of those 124 credits must be earned at CSB/SJU for students who began Fall 2017 or later

 - 40 of the total credit hours must be upper division (300 level)